 How is TMJ treated?

 Dr. Thomas and Dr. Abdou can customize treatments for TMJ, depending on the severity of your condition and your specific needs.

 In many cases, symptoms are mild and resolve after a few days of rest, eating soft foods, alternately applying ice packs and warm compresses to your jaw, and taking anti-inflammatory medications.

 You might also benefit from wearing a night guard while you sleep.
 There are a variety of designs available, and all help hold your jaw in the correct position.
 This not only reduces tension in your jaw, but also prevents bruxism, and in some cases might even reduce snoring.

-Botox® injections can also help relieve TMJ symptoms.
-Botox works by temporarily paralyzing and relaxing muscles.
+We can use special injections and medical treatments to help temporarily paralyze and relax muscles.
 If a muscle spasm in your jaw causes your TMJ, the injection can help release the spasm and relieve your symptoms.